Is a Chiropractor Covered by Medicare | Sydney Spinal Care-2

 Eligible chronic conditions may include:

-Once your GP creates this plan, they can refer you to a registered chiropractor as part of a multi-disciplinary care team.
+Once your GP creates this plan, they can refer you to a registered chiropractor as part of your coordinated care.

 How much does Medicare cover?

-Under a GPMP/TCA referral, Medicare covers a fixed rebate amount toward each chiropractic visit.
+Under a GPCCMP referral, Medicare covers a fixed rebate of approximately $60–$62 per chiropractic session (as of 2026, following the July 2025 MBS indexation).
 At Sydney Spinal Care:

 • We welcome Medicare referrals